BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week01.md

 - Set up a documentation website using GitLab.
 - Plan and sketch a potential final project.

-More information can be found at [Fab Academy Schedule](https://fabacademy.org/2025/schedule.html).
+More information can be found on the [Fab Isa Site](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/0-yfirlit/).
+Please note that the site is all in icelandic.

-## Pre Fab

-This year, Fab Lab Ísland decided to start Fab Academy a bit early to better prepare students, and Fab Lab Ísafjörður decided to host it.

 ## Setting Up the Website on GitHub